carogaltier/medscheduler/docs/api-reference/booking_dynamics.md

 ---

 ### Next steps

-- {doc}`attendance_behavior` — details how booked appointments are assigned outcomes and rebooked when missed.
+- Examine {doc}`attendance_behavior` to understand how booked slots translate into appointment outcomes.
-- {doc}`appointment_timing` — describes how real-world timing (arrival, start, duration) is simulated for attended visits.
+- Explore {doc}`appointment_timing` for details on punctuality and in-clinic time simulation.
+- Review {doc}`seasonality_weights` to see how seasonality interacts with fill rate and lead time.